AgroCoT: A Chain-of-Thought Benchmark for Evaluating Reasoning in Vision-Language Models for Agriculture: More Experimental Results

 ROUGE-2 primarily evaluates the overlap of bigrams between the model's generated reasoning and the reference, which is closely tied to the coherence and fluency of the reasoning text.
 A higher ROUGE-2 score indicates better alignment with the reference in terms of more complex word pairings, reflecting the model’s ability to maintain coherent and logical connections in its reasoning steps.
-Compared to ROUGE-1 in~\cref{tab:app_rouge1}, all ROUGE-2 scores show a noticeable decline, indicating that all models exhibit gaps in reasoning fluency, particularly in terms of maintaining coherent and logically connected reasoning chains.
-As illstrated in~\cref{tab:app_rouge2}, GPT-4.1 exhibits the highest ROUGE-2 scores across most tasks, particularly in DM and EM.
+Compared to ROUGE-1 in Table~\ref{tab:app_rouge1}, all ROUGE-2 scores show a noticeable decline, indicating that all models exhibit gaps in reasoning fluency, particularly in terms of maintaining coherent and logically connected reasoning chains.
+As illstrated in Table~\ref{tab:app_rouge2}, GPT-4.1 exhibits the highest ROUGE-2 scores across most tasks, particularly in DM and EM.
 This suggests that GPT-4.1 generates more fluent and coherent reasoning chains, with well-structured and logically connected word pairs.
 It's higher ROUGE-2 scores indicate that reasoning chains tend to follow a more natural flow, with fewer fragmented parts.
 In contrast, TinyLLaVA-2B shows lower ROUGE-2 scores, indicating that the reasoning produced by it may be less fluent, with poorer coherence between consecutive terms in the generated text.
 These models with low ROUGE-2 scores appear to generate reasoning chains that lack depth and fluency, often resulting in disjointed or incomplete logical connections.

-\cref{tab:app_rouge-l} complements the ROUGE-L scores presented in the main text by providing a comprehensive evaluation of the models' keyword coverage and reasoning fluency.
+Table~\ref{tab:app_rouge-l} complements the ROUGE-L scores by providing a comprehensive evaluation of the models' keyword coverage and reasoning fluency.
 Gemini-2.5-pro achieves the highest recall rate, indicating its superior ability to capture and reason with complex information.
 In contrast, InternVL2-26B demonstrates the best precision rate, reflecting its high accuracy in handling smaller, more focused reasoning tasks.

-\subsection{Semantic evaluation of reasoning content}
+\subsection{Semantic Evaluation of Reasoning Content}